Back

 This is only a tiny part of this vast space.
 So gorgeous!

-Probably the most impressive of the 5 Seoul palaces.
-This was the main royal palace of the Joseon dynasty.
+It is probably the most impressive of the 5 Seoul palaces.
+It was the main royal palace of the Joseon dynasty.

 Imperial Japan systematically destroyed much of the palace in the early 20th century.
-Since then, the walled palace complex is gradually being restored to its original form.
-And today, the palace is arguably regarded as being the most beautiful and grandest of all five palaces.
-It also houses the National Palace Museum of Korea and the National Folk Museum within the complex’s premises.
+Since then, the walled palace complex has gradually been restored to its original form.
+Today, the palace is arguably regarded as being the most beautiful and grandest of all five palaces.
+It also houses the National Palace Museum of Korea and the National Folk Museum within the complex's premises.

 If you want to read more about it, check the WikiWand page.